gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 In the symplectic picture:
 the $$2k$$-dimensional space $$S^\perp/S$$
-carries a symplectic structure inherited from $$\Omega$$ — the logical operators form a symplectic basis of this quotient space.
+carries a symplectic structure inherited from $$\Omega$$, and the logical operators form a symplectic basis of this quotient space.

 **Non-uniqueness of logical operators:**